7 Myths About Full Moons You Can Safely Ignore

 Myth: Full moons make everyone nuts

 The word “lunatic” derives from the Latin word “luna,” also the name of the ancient moon goddess.
 For centuries people have associated the full moon with crazy times and crazy behavior.
 Even Hippocrates, “father of modern medicine,” blamed insanity on the moon goddess’s chariot ride across the sky.
 The full moon has historically been blamed for craziness and monsters, including werewolves.
 Full moons are also supposed to be the favored event for vampires.
 It’s true that there is slightly more crime and more visits to the E.R. during a full moon, but there’s not enough evidence to peg it to the moon’s phases.
 Scientists account for the “anecdotal” bump in criminality to the natural increase in activity when there’s more light.
-Check out these hilarious stories of dumb criminals foiling their own plans.
+Check out these unanswered questions scientists still have about the moon.